Isn’t it an amazing feeling to see a surge in your website traffic?

-If you really look at your site at its roots, both CRO and SEO require you to care about the user.
+If you really look at your site at its roots, both CRO and SEO (search engine optimization) require you to care about the user.
 It’s not about feeding the search engine bots.
 Gaming the search engine algorithm isn’t sustainable and doesn’t work anymore.

-5 years ago there were different factors affecting these two and user experience wasn’t even really in the mix.
+5 years ago there were different online marketing factors affecting these two and user experience wasn’t even really in the mix.
 But, just look at the algorithmic updates Google has rolled out thus far.

-Based on these updates, here is how SEO and CRO merge in delivering a superior usability to your customers.
+Based on these updates, here is how SEO and CRO merge in delivering a superior usability to your customers, and, therefore, conversion optimization.